Pikminwhite/DELTARUNEAP/worlds/deltarune/docs/datastorage.md

 # DELTARUNE Datastorage

-All datastorage keys are prefixed with the player slot number.
+All datastorage keys are prefixed with the player slot number than team number.

-For example `current_location` is stored as `1_current_location` for player 1.
+For example `current_location` is stored as `1_1_current_location` for player 1 in team 1.

 ## `current_location`